capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 - **node** - The Node to record after.
 If you're a beginner, don't worry about this.
 - **duration** - If specified, the recording will be automatically stopped after this number of seconds of recording.

-`s.pauseRecording` will cause SC to stop writing to the file (resume by running `s.record` again).
+`s.pauseRecording` will cause SC to stop writing to the file (resume by running `Server.default.record` again).
 It will not write silence — it will just create skipped time in the output file.
 In SCIDE, this functionality is accessible on the same menu as "Start recording" and "Stop recording."

 The timer for the "duration" argument waits for paused recordings. "duration" the length of the output file, not the real time spent between the beginning and end of recording.